How to Put Out Lithium Battery Fire

 Battery University provides the following advice for dealing with a lithium battery fire:

-Because they contain little lithium metal, small Lithium-ion batteries can be submerged in water.
+Because they contain little lithium metal, small cells of Lithium-ion batteries can be submerged in water.
 A Class D fire extinguisher can be used to extinguish fires from lithium-metal batteries.
 Note: Lithium metal batteries cannot be recharged as with Lithium-ion batteries.

 Larger battery fires should be extinguished with foam, CO2, ABC dry chemical, powder graphite, copper powder, or sodium carbonate.